kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 ---
 layout: blog
-title: "How to be a blog editor"
+title: "What I learned from joining the Blog team"
 draft: true
-slug: how-to-be-a-blog-editor
+slug: what-i-learned-joining-the-blog-team
 author: >
   Kashish Verma (https://github.com/KashishV999)
 ---

-Welcome to the Kubernetes blog team!
+When I joined the Kubernetes blog team, I did not know quite what to expect.

-This guide walks you through everything, from picking up your first blog PR to getting an article published and all the support you need along the way.
-Everyone starts somewhere and we are glad you are starting here.
+Here is everything I picked up along the way from finding your first PR to getting an article published.
+Everyone starts somewhere and I am glad you are starting here.

-Before we get into it, let us answer the question most people have when they first join the team.
+Before I get into it, let me answer the question I had when I first joined.

 ## Am I actually qualified to do this?